Kata: Outside martial arts

 More recently kata has come to be used in English in a more general or figurative sense, referring to any basic form, routine, or pattern of behavior that is practised to various levels of mastery.

 In Japanese language kata (though written as 方) is a frequently used suffix meaning “way of doing,” with emphasis on the form and order of the process.
 Other meanings are “training method” and “formal exercise.”
 The goal of a painter's practising, for example, is to merge their consciousness with their brush; the potter's with their clay; the garden designer's with the materials of the garden.
 Once such mastery is achieved, the theory goes, the doing of a thing perfectly is as easy as thinking it.

 Kata is a term used by some programmers in the Software Craftsmanship movement.
 Computer programmers who call themselves "Software Craftsmen" will write 'Kata' - small snippets of code that they write in one sitting, sometimes repeatedly, often daily, in order to build muscle memory and practise their craft.

 In 1999, the term was used by Dave Thomas, co-author of the book The Pragmatic Programmer.
 The concept was implemented by Laurent Bossavit and Emmanuel Gaillot who talked about it at XP2005 in Sheffield (UK).
 Following this conference, Robert C. Martin described the concept and initial usages in his article "The Programming Dojo".

+Katas are also used by magicians to practice cyclical sequences of sleight of hand moves.

 One of the things that characterize an organization's culture is its kata – its routines of thinking and practice.
 Edgar Schein suggests an organization's culture helps it cope with its environment, and one meaning of kata is, "a way to keep two things in sync or harmony with one another."
 A task for leaders and managers is to create and maintain the organizational culture through consistent role modeling, teaching, and coaching, which is in many ways analogous to how kata are taught in the martial arts.

 Toyota Kata is a 2009 management book by Mike Rother aiming to establish a routine for establishing a continuous improvement process.